 Now, the several days before we fly is just as important as flight day itself.
 I’ve narrowed it down to a small, reliable kit of travel supplements and essentials that help keep all of us (kids and parents) feeling good before, during, and after the flight.

-If you’re wondering what to pack to help your kids stay healthy on a plane, this list covers what’s actually worked for us, over and over again.
+If you’re wondering what to pack to help your kids stay healthy on a plane, this travel health essentials list covers what’s actually worked for us, over and over again.

 I always pack these for flights.
 Airplane air is dehydrating, and kids don’t always drink enough water when we’re on the go.
 These mix into water easily and taste like fruit punch, without any sugar, dyes, or artificial stuff.
 I mix a packet into their water bottles the day before we fly and again on the morning of our travel day.
 This is one of the easiest and most effective things I pack to help keep the kids well on flight day.